LehmannPi/pluralsight_mongodb_nodejs/README.md

 ## MongoDB with Node.js

+This is a project made with a course by Pluralsight Author Jonathan Mills.

 > [!NOTE]
-> This is a project made with a course by Pluralsight Author Jonathan Mills.
->
 > To run the project, it's necessary setting up MongoDB on your operational system. - [Install MongoDB](https://www.mongodb.com/docs/manual/installation/)

-Then, install the npm dependencies
+then, install the npm dependencies
 ```bash
 npm i
 ```